Domaine La Suffrène - Bandol blanc 2024

 "Unstoppable harmony!"

-"Salty, creamy fruit with a savory, spicy mouthfeel.
+"Salty and creamy fruit with a savory and spicy palate.
 Fleshy peach and apricot are balanced by fresh acidity.
 Textured and round, with good length and subtle complexity."
 (Decanter 2025)

 Eye